 What problems can missing a tooth cause?

 Missing a tooth can cause many issues for patens, the main being teeth shifting.
-When there is a gap, patients’ teeth may begin to shift into the open area.
+Patients’ teeth may begin to shift into the open area when there is a gap.
 This can cause teeth to become misaligned.

 What are my options for a missing tooth?

-If you are missing a tooth your dentist will present you with many options to restore it.
+If you are missing a tooth, your dentist will give you many options to restore it.
 The most common are dental implants, bridges, and removable dentures.